Loading...

 Add pension, student loan, and your exact salary point.

-Full Take-Home Pay Calculator →Principal teachers in Scotland earn from £49,578 to £54,891, putting most of the range inside Scotland's Higher rate band (42% on income above £43,663).
-At the midpoint of £52,235, take-home is £3,272/month — £133/month less than an English teacher on the same gross.
-Salary sacrifice into the Scottish Teachers' Pension Scheme via additional voluntary contributions (AVCs) can bring income below the Higher-rate threshold, saving tax at 42% rather than 20%.
+Full Take-Home Pay Calculator →Principal teachers in Scotland are paid on an eight-point spine running from £59,367 to £76,617 under the SNCT rates in force from 1 August 2026.
+The whole spine sits inside Scotland's Higher rate band (42% on income above £43,663), and the top of the spine also crosses into the Advanced rate, paying 45% on income above £75,000.
+At the midpoint of £67,992, take-home is £4,007/month — £159/month less than an English teacher on the same gross.
+Additional voluntary contributions (AVCs) to the Scottish Teachers' Pension Scheme reduce the portion of salary taxed at 42–45%, giving relief at your marginal rate rather than the basic 20%.

 Yes.
-At the midpoint salary of £52,235, a Principal Teacher Scotland in Scotland takes home £133/month less than an equivalent worker in England on the same gross.
+At the midpoint salary of £67,992, a Principal Teacher Scotland in Scotland takes home £159/month less than an equivalent worker in England on the same gross.
 This is because Scotland's Intermediate rate (21%) and Higher rate (42%) are higher than England's rates at similar income levels.
 Scotland's Higher rate threshold is also lower — £43,663 vs £50,270 — meaning more income is taxed at the higher rate.

 The most effective options are: (1) Salary sacrifice into additional pension contributions — each £1 sacrificed saves tax at your marginal rate (21% or 42%), not just the 20% basic rate.
-(2) Salary sacrifice for an electric vehicle through a workplace EV scheme — the benefit-in-kind charge on EVs is only 3%, making this highly tax-efficient at Scottish Higher rates.
+(2) Salary sacrifice for an electric vehicle through a workplace EV scheme — the benefit-in-kind charge on EVs is only 4%, making this highly tax-efficient at Scottish Higher rates.
 (3) If your income approaches £43,663 (the Higher-rate threshold), pension contributions to stay below it save tax at 42% on the marginal portion.
 The full Take-Home Pay Calculator models all of these scenarios.

 Salary data from published Education pay scales for 2026/27.
 Tax calculated using Scottish income tax rates and UK-wide NI.
 No pension or student loan deductions applied.